 What size of sample should I provide?

-A 12m2 sample the ratio of the dimensions is important; a 3m × 4m sample is adequate to fulfil the requirements of the standard.
+A 10-12m2 sample.
+A width/length ratio of >0.7 is important.
+A 3m × 4m sample is adequate to fulfil the requirements of the standard.

 What do our customers most often forget when preparing for testing at the laboratory?

-If the sample is thin (less than 1cm) you will need to supply cloth tape to seal the edges (unless the sample is carpet tiles).
-If it is more than 1cm thick you will need to provide a timber border not more than 2cm in width.
+If the sample is thin (less than 1cm) you may need to supply cloth tape to seal the edges (unless the sample is carpet tiles).
+If it is more than 1cm thick you may need to provide a timber border.

 How long is each sound absorption test?